dreamPathsProjekt/training-code/the_job_hopper/README.md

 sudo add-apt-repository ppa:mattrose/terminator
 sudo apt update
 sudo apt install terminator
+sudo apt mlocate
 ```

 - curl: the well known tool to perform requests to web servers
 - mosh: the mobile shell can be used for persistent ssh sessions
 - silversearcher-ag: better than grep for searching source code
 - terminator: a better terminal emulator
+- locate: a tool to locate files is multiple locations.

 ### VsCode